smscommunity/sms-guide/_general/info/il.md

 * ***CE Extensions** – for extra category extensions (CEs); not ILs but just kept on this sheet.*

 ### Using the Sheet
 First, **join** the sheet by messaging one of the admins mentioned on the sheet's front page on Discord with your Google account's email address.
 Be warned that **the name on your Google account will be clearly visible in the sheet's activity**.
-Once given access, you can freely edit the space at the end of each sheet – take out a row (column in the case of RTA Strat ILs) on any sheet you want by typing in your name, and now, you can submit times – see the [submission guide](#submission-guide-ils-sheet).
+Once given access, you can freely edit the space at the end of each sheet – take out a row (column in the case of RTA Strat ILs) on any sheet you want by typing in your name, and now, you can enter your times.
 A mod will later protect your row so only you and the mods can edit it.
-Don't take out a row unless you'll enter a time right away!
-Empty rows get removed from time to time.

 ### Sheet Rules
 [ILs Sheet Rules](/sms-guide/info/il/rules/){: .btn }